 During the period June-July 2018 and March 2019, data acquisition was carried out at the project test site in Vesivärava Street with several types of GPRs.
 The collected data was processed with special software, and a GPR image of underground utility networks in the test area was obtained.
 In addition, data on the utility networks at the test area was collected from various as-built drawings, general geodetic layouts and datasets.
 The GPR surveys carried out and the available data from the datasets on the utility networks were at times different and also not sufficient to create a 3D model of the utility networks in the test area.
 Therefore, it was decided to carry out further surveys at the test site.
 The purpose of the additional field surveys was to check the differences in the data and to obtain the missing data for the 3D model.
 The following work was carried out to this end:

-- Verification of deviations of utility networks detected based on data from GPR surveys by using alternative methods - Detection of the location and depth of street lighting and low voltage cables in the part partially excluded from GPR profiles - Inspection of communication facilities reconstructed during road reconstruction work, as there was no as-built drawing for communication networks - Surface model measuring
+- alternative methods

+- excluded from GPR profiles

+- was no as-built drawing for communication networks

+- Surface model measuring

 Additional field work was carried out in Vesivärava Street during 20/11 - 12/12/2018.